7Block Labs

 • Days 1-30:

-• Regulatory: pick your licensing path (partner or apply), draft reserve policy and redemption SLA.
+• Regulatory: decide on your licensing route (partner up or go solo), and start drafting your reserve policy and the redemption SLA.

-• Technical: choose primary/secondary chains; stand up testnet issuance with Open Issuance and Stripe acceptance sandbox.
+• Technical: pick your main and secondary chains; set up a testnet for issuing with Open Issuance and get comfy with the Stripe acceptance sandbox.

 • Days 31-60:

-• Pilot: launch closed‑loop pilot (internal transfers + friendly merchants).
+• Pilot: kick off the closed-loop pilot with internal transfers and some friendly merchants.

-• Integrations: CCTP v2 for treasury routing; Visa stablecoin settlement in one corridor.
+• Integrations: roll out CCTP v2 for treasury routing and set up Visa stablecoin settlement in one corridor.

-• Monitoring: on‑chain analytics alerts; periodic “freeze on order” tabletop exercise.
+• Monitoring: set up on-chain analytics alerts and run a periodic “freeze on order” tabletop exercise.

 • Days 61-90:

-• Attestations: publish first reserve attestation and dashboard; finalize operational playbooks.
+• Attestations: Get the first reserve attestation and dashboard out there, and wrap up those operational playbooks.

 The broader wave: don’t build in a vacuum